• Skip to main content

 • If you've never used vanilla pods before, read this article for a step-by-step walk through on how to get the seeds out, it's very easy!

-• If you don’t have a vanilla pod, it’s OK, you can still make this recipe!
-Just replace it with 1 tsp of pure vanilla extract.
+• If you don't have a vanilla pod, it's OK, you can still make this recipe!
+Just replace it with 1 teaspoon of pure vanilla extract.

 • Keeping the coconut cream cold is important to it whipping up nicely.
 You'll need to move quickly after taking it out of the can and putting it into the mixing bowl.
 I usually chill the mixing bowl for about a half hour before whipping, which helps a lot.

-• Use it to top desserts like pumpkin pudding, pie, or any dessert that calls for a topping.
+• Use it to top desserts or drinks like pumpkin pudding, hot chocolate, pie, or any dessert that calls for a topping.

 Vanilla Bean Coconut Whipped Cream